AdobeDocs/analytics-platform.en/help/components/exports/manage-exports.md

 1. In the Tag export dialog, type the name a tag to create a new tag, or choose an existing tag from the drop-down menu.

+   Any common tags between the selected exports are shown in the tag dialog. <!-- what happens if one export has a tag and another doesn't?
+Is the tag removed if you don't select it?
+I'm guessing not, but maybe check -->

 1. Select [!UICONTROL **Apply tags**].

 ## Delete an export